Cuba Travel Information

 From the world of film, see Antes que Anochezca and Fresa y Chocolate (Strawberry and Choclate).

-New Years Eve and Christmas in Cuba
+New Years Eve & Christmas

 When you celebrate these days in a resort, the hotel probably has arranged a party for all the guests.
 It is usual you have to pay something extra for it, even if you have booked an All Inclusive service.
 Remind that it is NOT the Cuban way of celebrating Holidays.